A Wall Street trader sells $100m: market platforms empower him, while charging 0.25% or less.

 Sudden release of a big block of currency might lower prices.
 So Joe’s system breaks the $100m into random tranches to be automatically placed confusingly around the trading forums.

 In case he’s wrong about the dollar’s fall he imposes “stop orders”.
 If the likely profit is below a threshold, his sales will halt.
 There’s also a “collar” that hedges smaller losses.
 It takes him under a minute to set this up.
-The trades will be secure; a worldwide settlements system guards against counterparty default.
+The trades will be secure; a worldwide settlements system guards against transaction risks.

 Sharon in the shadows